centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ===================== ================================================================================================================================
 host_name             This directive is used to identify the short name(s) of the :ref:`host(s) <obj_def_host>` that the
-                      :ref:`service <obj_def_service>` escalation should apply to or is associated with. hostgroup_name        This directive is used to specify the short name(s) of the :ref:`hostgroup(s) <obj_def_hostgroup>` that the service escalation should apply to or is associated with.
-Multiple hostgroups should be separated by commas.
-The hostgroup_name may be used instead of, or in addition to, the host_name directive. service_description   This directive is used to identify the description of the :ref:`service <obj_def_service>` the escalation should apply to. first_notification    This directive is a number that identifies the first notification for which this escalation is effective.
+                      :ref:`service <obj_def_service>` escalation should apply to or is associated with. service_description   This directive is used to identify the description of the :ref:`service <obj_def_service>` the escalation should apply to. first_notification    This directive is a number that identifies the first notification for which this escalation is effective.
 For instance, if you